How To Get A Teaching Job With No Experience? Full Guide

 • Assistance with lodging or help finding a place to stay.

-• An orientation program that lasts for a duration of one week.
+• An orientation program that lasts for one week.

 • Assistance with obtaining a visa